corina-reitemeyer/ritmo-dance-library/README.md

 ### Goals
 - Facilitate seamless learning by providing a comprehensive library of Latin dance moves.
 - Track individual progress and milestones in mastering dance techniques.
-- Enhance student engagement and motivation through interactive learning tools and personalized feedback.
+- Enhance student engagement and motivation through interactive learning tools and personalised feedback.

 ### Background
-Born out of a passion for Latin dance and a desire to support students in their learning journey, this app combines an informative selection of dance moves, whilst also allowing students to track their progress and .
-It aims to support the way students learn and progress in Latin dance, offering a user-friendly platform that serves as both a dynamic move library and a personalized learning tracker.
+Born out of a passion for Latin dance and a desire to support students in their learning journey, this app combines an informative selection of dance moves, whilst also allowing students to track their progress.
+It aims to support the way students learn and progress in Latin dance, whilst trying to solve the challenges that students tend to face: Remembering the vast amount of moves with the correct technique!

 ### Key Features (MVP):